GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

 ## Upload the data on R or Rstudio

 For this project, four miRNA-mRNA interaction public repositories were considered (miRTarBase v9.0, targetScan v8.0, miRDB v6.0, tarBase v9.0).
 In the previous step, the miRNA-mRNA interaction files from these repositories were downloaded.
 The scripts contained in the folder called "upload_public_databases_R_scripts" load the public data on R or Rstudio.
 Alongside loading the data, the scripts will run a check on the miRNA notation based on the one used in miRBase (Release 22.1).
 To upload the data, open R or Rstudio and follow the instructions on the scripts.
 To upload the data from miRDB and miRTarBase, it is required to use Biomart (https://useast.ensembl.org/info/data/biomart/index.html) to obtain columns not present in the original datasets.
 At the end of each script, a new file with the repository data and the controlled miRNA notation is stored in a folder called "final_outputs".
 This new folder is created as a subfolder of the miR_databases folder.

+## miRNA-mRNA interaction analysis

+### Calculate the minimum free energy (MFE) of each miRNA-mRNA interaction

+To calculate the minimum free energy (MFE) of each interaction, the sequences of the miRNAs and of the 3'UTR regions on the mRNAs were considered.
+The sequences of the miRNAs were obtained from miRBAse (Release 22.1) while the sequences of the 3'UTR regions of the mRNAs were obtained using a software called APAtrap (https://sourceforge.net/p/apatrap/wiki/User%20Manual/).
+To obtain the wanted regions, we used the bedgraph files as input and followed the instruction on the APAtrap website.
+After obtaining the sequences of both biological molecules, we used the scripts contained in the folder called MFE_scripts to calculate the MFE of each iteraction.
+Specifically:
+1. Use the bedgraph files as inputs for the APAtrap function and save the output file as "all_APA_output_chr.txt".
+This file must be saved in a new subfolder of "genome_data" folder called "APA_output".
+2. Open R or Rstudio and run the script "updating_gene_coordinates_based_on_poly_A_location.R".
+This script loads the APA output file (generated using APAtrap) and processes it to update the stop coordinates of each mRNA based on the furthest poly-A site.
+The script outputs a separate BED graph file for each chromosome, storing the updated coordinates of the 3'UTR region for all mRNAs on that chromosome.
+These bedgraph files are stored in a new folder ("./project_data/genome_data/bed_and_fasta_file/utr_with_poly_A_bed_file") where each file has the following name: "3UTR_poly_A_regions_chr[chromosome number]".
+3. Run the script called "get_sequence.sh" from the shell.
+This script takes as input the bed files obtained at the previous step to obtain the DNA sequences corresponding to the 3'UTR region coordinates of each mRNA.
+To run this script:
+    ```bash
+    bash ./MFE_scripts/get_sequence.sh
+    ```
+4. Run the script called "DNA_to_mRNA.sh" to tranform the DNA sequences obtained at the previous step into mRNA sequences.
+This script accepts as input the name of the files that stores the DNA sequences of the 3'UTR regions.
+To run the script:
+    ```bash
+    bash ./MFE_scripts/DNA_to_mRNA.sh <DNA_SEQUENCE_FILE> # Substitute <DNA_SEQUENCE_FILE> with the name of the file 3UTR_with_poly_A_sequences_on_chr[chromosome number]
+    ```
+5. Lastly, run the script "get_MFE_function.sh" to obtain the MFE values of each interaction.
+To run the script:
+    ```bash
+    bash ./MFE_scripts/get_MFE_function.sh <TARGET_QUERY_FILE> <GENE_SEQ_FILE> <MIRNA_SEQ_FILE>
+    ```